hokageCV/blog/src/content/blog/004-add-ssh-keys.md

 ### What is an SSH key

-Secure Shell (SSH) keys are mainly used to access systems remotely, without the need for a password.
+Secure Socket Shell (SSH) keys are mainly used to access systems remotely, without the need for a password.

 SSH keys are generated in pairs, public & private key.
 The private key is kept on the local system and the public key is uploaded to the remote system.

 When accessing the remote system, it will use the public key to encrypt a message that can only be decrypted by the private key.
 If the local system decrypts the message successfully, the remote system will grant access.

 ### Generating SSH key